 We tend to believe that our faithful obedience to the law of Christ confirms our salvation.
 Our living for Jesus is the "fruit" of our salvation.
 We put our trust in Jesus, and as a result, good works will naturally follow.
 Given this type of thinking, we do everything in our power to live those good works day by day.
 Not to live a good life only confirms our non-standing in Christ.

 We also tend to believe that faithful obedience gains God's approval and love.
 It is the way we keep in with him, the way we maintain our standing in his sight.
-"Jesus loves good little boys and girls."
-Therefore we strive for God's love and approval.
+"Jesus loves good little boys and girls", remember!
+So, we strive for God's love and approval.

 Finally, we tend to believe that obedience progresses growth in holiness.
 Striving to keep God's law somehow restrains the evil that lurks within us and slowly but surely purifies us.
 We believe that, day by day, as we struggle to obey the law of God, we will be changed into the likeness of Christ.
 Our great desire is to be changed, so we strive to be changed.

 Sadly, this thinking is actually a heresy.
-It goes by the name neonomism (nomism, pharisaism, pietism).
-For Bible believing Christians to be infected with a heresy is too hard to believe, but sadly many are infected, and infected badly.
+It goes by the name nomism (pharisaism, pietism).
+For Bible believing Christians to be infected by the very heresy the apostle Paul denounces is hard to believe, but sadly many are infected, and infected badly.

 The law and guilt